One of the questions we get asked regularly is what day trips from Portland we think are best.

 Distance from Portland: 175 miles and approximately 2 hours 30 minutes – 3 hours

 From the Woodland Park Zoo to Pike Place Market, Seattle has so many incredible things to see, do, and taste.
-A few more of our favorites to consider are the Space Needle, Chihuly Garden and Glass, the Museum of Pop Culture, and Smith Tower.
+A few more of our favorite tourist attractions to consider are the Space Needle, Chihuly Garden and Glass, the Museum of Pop Culture, and Smith Tower.

 Mt.
 St. Helens